 Betty Pagett, Fundraising Committee.
 A Marin resident since 1981, and consultant on affordable housing advocacy.
 She served First United Methodist Church in San Rafael for ten years before becoming Director of Education and Advocacy for EAH Housing, a statewide non-profit housing organization founded with headquarters in Marin.
 She retired in 2007 and has been working as a volunteer and consultant on sustainable communities, particularly as issues and policies have impacts on working poor families and seniors.

-Kim Thompson, Executive Director joined CLAM in 2012 from California’s San Joaquin Valley, where she worked to build healthy, equitable, and sustainable communities.
+Kim Thompson, Director of Community Engagement joined CLAM in 2012 from California’s San Joaquin Valley, where she worked to build healthy, equitable, and sustainable communities.
 She lived in a Southeast Asian refugee neighborhood for years while directing a first-time program to educate refugee residents about their housing rights, and led organizing efforts for improved living conditions and affordable housing policy in the city of Fresno.
 She’s contributed to smart growth initiatives and advocated for cleaner Valley air quality in her role to engage physicians in public health efforts; and has taught university courses on environmental ethics, cultural anthropology, and developed a touring course of major San Joaquin Valley issues.
 She earned a Masters of Divinity from San Francisco Theological Seminary, has graduate training in anthropology from UC Berkeley, and a certificate of Applied Anthropology from the Tamale Institute of Cross Cultural Studies, Ghana.

 Ruth Lopez, Program Manager has worked in non-profit administration, education, and property management.
 Ruth has lived in Point Reyes Station since 1988, raising and educating three daughters here.
 She has 16 years of property and office management experience.
 She has also initiated several new programs and events that bring funds, visibility, and community buy-in to CLAM’s efforts.
 Ruth has a Master of Arts in Partnership Education from Goddard College and Bachelor of Arts in Environmental Studies from UC Santa Barbara.